 The mature hardwood forest of Andrews is home to a variety of birds and mammals.
-Many native species such as raccoons, opossums, gray squirrels, bats, screech owls, woodpeckers, and wood ducks use tree cavities for nesting sites, dens, roosting areas, and escape cover.
-Clearings created by the previous landowner favor edge-preferring species such as white-tailed deer, white-eyed vireos, and gopher tortoises.
-The Commission maintains these clearings as well as scattered roadside openings in a mixture of permanent grasses and seasonal grains.
+Many native species such as raccoons, opossums, gray squirrels, bats, screech owls, woodpeckers and wood ducks use tree cavities for nesting sites, dens, roosting areas and escape cover.
+Clearings created by the previous landowner favor edge-preferring species such as white-tailed deer, white-eyed vireos and gopher tortoises.
+The FWC maintains these clearings as well as scattered roadside openings in a mixture of permanent grasses and seasonal grains.
 In the spring, ground nesting birds such as wild turkey use the clearings for nesting and brood rearing.
 You can view and photograph wildlife from two observation towers on the roadside openings.

-The Suwannee River basin is a major route for many species of migrating birds.
-Many canopy dwelling birds such as warblers, vireos, orioles, cuckoos, and titmice inhabit the forest canopy at different times of the year.
+The Suwannee River basin is a major route for numerous species of migrating birds.
+Many canopy-dwelling birds such as warblers, vireos, orioles and cuckoos inhabit the forest at different times of the year.

 Rafinesque's Big-eared bat - © J. Scott Altenbach